kevin-zou/vending-machines/README.md

 - Highlight map markers when corresponding card in sidebar is hovered
 - Open marker popup when corresponding card in sidebar is selected
 - Make mobile friendly
+- Implement social features and allow people to upload their own photos